wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 16. Click the `Save` button ![save button](../../../images/common/button_save.png).

 ## 8. First inventory synchronization
-Once everything has been set up, the it is time for the Wayfair plugin to start listing items for sale on Wayfair.
+Once everything has been set up, then it is time for the Wayfair plugin to start listing items for sale on Wayfair.

 ### Version 1.1.4 and later